Ward Hadaway relay challenge saves African school from closure

 Mshangano Secondary School in Southern Tanzania has been given a new lease of life thanks to the efforts of a team of 50 runners from the law firm who ran a 135-mile non-stop relay from the company’s Manchester office, through Leeds, ending at their Newcastle office.

-The Three Points North Relay challenge raised £7,500 for COCO which funded the renovation of all of the classrooms, dormitory and office at the school, which the government was due to close had improvements not been made to the infrastructure by the end of the year.
+The Three Points North Relay challenge raised £7,500 to be split between COCO and the Greggs’ Foundation which funded the renovation of all of the classrooms, dormitory and office at the school, which the government was due to close had improvements not been made to the infrastructure by the end of the year.

 Mshangano Secondary School had initially approached COCO and Hoja Project, the charity’s implementation partner in Tanzania, in 2013 as it had been forced to close in 2010 due to a lack of finance and poor academic performance.
 With the support of the partnership the school reopened the same year, and since then its exam results have improved from being outside the top 100 schools in the region, to being inside the top 10.